FacilityApi/FacilityApi.github.io/contribute/index.md

 # Contribute

-To contribute, submit issues and/or pull requests to the various projects at https://github.com/FacilityApi/.
+To contribute, submit issues and/or pull requests to one or more of [our GitHub repositories](https://github.com/FacilityApi/).